Is Billing Foreign Customers In Their Local Currency Better?

 More control over business operations

 You also have more control regarding the efficiency of your payments.
 For example, if you're importing and exporting goods from the same country, you can use the foreign receivables to pay suppliers.
-This eliminates the foreign exchange risk on your end, which is a win-win.
+This eliminates the foreign exchange risk, which is a win-win.

 What about foreign exchange risk? - The solution

-Here's the dilemma: While it's true that billing foreign customers in their local currency is better, it also leaves you vulnerable to exchange rate movements.
+While it's true that billing foreign customers in their local currency is better, it also leaves you vulnerable to exchange rate movements.
 By eliminating this concern for your customers, you have assumed the currency risk yourself and any associated costs.
-This seems like a surefire way to watch your profit margins plummet, but wait …
+This seems like a surefire way to watch your profit margins plummet, but wait…

-Here's the solution.
-There are currency risk management tools you can use to hedge against the volatility of the FX market.
+You can use currency risk management tools to hedge against the volatility of the FX market.
 For instance, when you're receiving foreign exchange payment through a currency specialist like MTFX, you can mitigate the risk in the following ways:

 The easy way to accept international payments with MTFX

-Invoicing in foreign currencies is simple – if you use the right international payments specialist.
+Invoicing in foreign currencies is simple – If you use the right international payments specialist and leverage a currency chart effectively, you can streamline your process.
 With MTFX, you don't need multiple foreign-denominated accounts to start billing international customers in their local currency.

-Instead, you only need five minutes to register your account, which comes complete with a full suite of global payment solutions, including multi-currency capabilities.
-That means your business can offer customers the chance to pay in the currency they have at their disposal.
+Instead, you only need five minutes to register your account, complete with a full suite of global payment solutions, including multi-currency capabilities.
+That means your business can offer customers the chance to pay in the currency they have.

-With MTFX, you don't have to pay over the odds because our exchange rates are 3-5% more competitive than your bank and our transfer fees are low, helping you save on exchange rate margins.
+With MTFX, you don't have to pay over the odds because our exchange rates are 3-5% more competitive than your bank, and our low transfer fees help you save on exchange rate margins.

 Your MTFX business account also comes with access to risk management tools and dedicated currency specialists to maximize the value of your foreign receivables.